jobosk/rps-front/README.md

 This project is paired with [its back-end](https://github.com/jobosk/rps-service), so be sure to check that out before proceeding, to setup both the infrastructure and the back-end server required to run this app.

-It also expects to nave both [Node and NPM](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) installed, and run the following command to install all the required dependencies:
+It also expects to have both [Node and NPM](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) installed, and run the following command to install all the required dependencies:
 ```
 npm install
 ```